gophergala2016/sisho/README.md

+Sisho stands for librarian.
-generate epub file from repository for source code reading.
+It generates EPUB file from git-repository, for source code reading.